Micaela Donabella

 “Cyborg Resistance to Technoableism, or Disabled Responses to Health Gimmicks,” Northeast Modern Language Association Annual Convention, Boston, MA, March 7-10, 2024

-“Reading Somatic Difference in the ECDA,” Digital Humanities Research Institute, University of Miami, Miami, FL, March 30-31, 2023
+“Reading Somatic Difference in the Early Caribbean Digital Archive,” Digital Humanities Research Institute, University of Miami, Coral Gables, FL, March 30-31, 2023